 The resulting texture when frozen is smooth, silky and oh – so, SO wonderful on the tongue.
 The deeply complex caramel taste from the sweet white chocolate is just delightful.
 And yeh, so much better than that boring box.

 The shell you see pictured up top is pretty easy to make too: melt chocolate over a double boiler with a bit of coconut oil.
 The coconut oil is what keeps the chocolate from being too hard to break into when you bite into it frozen.
 Once it’s fully melted, mix and drizzle over the frozen popsicles.

 Before you begin the chocolate coating process, have your fudgesicles removed from their molds and frozen again for at least 4 hours to prevent them from melting while you coat them.

 Plan to work near the freezer.
 Place a sheet pan or cake pan in the freezer and line it with parchment paper.

-Add the coconut oil and stir until smooth.
+Add 2 teaspoons coconut oil and stir until smooth.

 Drizzle or pour the sauce onto the fudgesicles and sprinkle with sea salt immediately.
-The chocolate will set within a minute or two.
+The chocolate should set within a minute or two.

 - 3.5 oz caramelized white chocolate, chopped